Chairman of the Board

-Joseph H. Tseng is Managing Partner of Tseng & Lee LLP.
+Joseph H. Tseng is Managing Partner of Tseng, Hsu, Lan & Lin LLP.
 He served as a Board Member of CTBC Bank since 2009 and Chair of the Audit & Compliance Committee since 2011.

 Mr. Tseng has over 30 years of public and private industry experience in auditing, accounting, tax and consulting, specializing in forensic accounting, litigation support and expert witness work.
-He has been with Tseng & Lee LLP since 1983 and has worked on over 100 civil and criminal cases during his career.
+He has worked on over 130 civil and criminal cases during his career.
 He has also been appointed by the Los Angeles Superior Court in several cases in the capacity of special master and referee, court’s accounting consultant, and receiver.

 Mr. Tseng also provides value-based assurance services for many small to large companies and consulting services to many U.S. subsidiaries of foreign publicly traded companies on international trade and finance, banking and finance, mergers and acquisitions, and due diligence.
 He has served as board director and part-time CFO for a number of high tech and internet start-ups involving fund raising, valuation analysis, computerized accounting and internal control system set-up, financial forecast and budgeting, and tax consulting related to start-ups and high tech companies.